Kyzael/BitCrafty-Extractor/README.md

 - Anthropic Claude 3: ~$0.008-0.025 per extraction

 ### 2. Initial Configuration
-1. Run the application: `bitcrafty-extractor`
+Configuration is handled via YAML file located at `~/.bitcrafty-extractor/config.yaml`.
+The application will guide you through the setup process on first launch:

-2. Go to the "Configuration" tab
+1. Run the application: `python bitcrafty-extractor.py`
-3. Enter your API keys (at least one required)
+2. Follow the configuration prompts for API keys
-4. Choose primary/fallback providers
+3. Choose primary/fallback providers
-5. Customize hotkeys if desired
+4. Customize hotkeys if desired
-6. Save configuration
+5. Configuration is automatically saved

 ### 3. Hotkey Customization
 Default hotkeys: